 Thirty Oyster Yachts have gathered in Antigua to enjoy exhilarating sailing and fabulous shoreside parties in one of the world's most outstanding sailing locations.
 The UNESCO world heritage site Nelson's Dockyard, English Harbour, is a fitting venue for a very special double celebration in true Oyster style.

 On Sunday 7th April, a welcome celebration was held marking the final chapter of the 2017-2019 Oyster World Rally.
-The second edition of the 27,000 mile circumnavigation came to conclusion, where it started in the spiritual Caribbean home of Oyster.
-Following the memorable occasion, the 42nd Oyster Regatta will take place from the 8th to the 12th of April.
+The second edition of the 27,000-mile circumnavigation came to a conclusion where it started in the spiritual Caribbean home of Oyster.
+Following the memorable occasion, the 42nd Oyster Antigua Regatta will take place from the 8th to the 12th of April.
 17 Oysters with close to 200 Oyster owners, guests and crew, will enjoy a mixture of course and passage racing, taking in a lay day mid-way through, and memorable shoreside parties at some of Antigua's renowned destinations.

 The Oyster Antigua Regatta Skippers' Briefing was held in The Captain's Quarters in Nelson's Dockyard.
 Race Officer Ben Mobley and Alan Brook, offered guidance on the forthcoming regatta, highlighting safety and fair sailing above all else.
 After the briefing, the extended Oyster family was invited to ‘take the tot’ by the exclusive Royal Naval Tot Club of Antigua & Barbuda, and well over 100 sailors took the opportunity.
 Sundowners were served on the lawn of the Copper & Lumber Hotel, delicious canapés were served, and the stage was set for a night to remember.